integr8ly/backup-container-image/image/README.md

-# Integrealy Linux Container
+# Integreatly Linux Container

-This folder container the linux container source code that runs a intereatly backup script.
+This folder container the linux container source code that runs a integreatly backup script.

 ## Building